 Our newly developed Labour Rights Standard sets out the expectations and requirements of our people, subcontractors and suppliers.
-Meanwhile, our annual transparency statement, published in compliance with the UK Modern Day Slavery Act, sets out our commitments as to how we intend to strengthen our approach and embed the underlying principles throughout our operations.
+Meanwhile, our annual transparency statement, published in compliance with the UK Modern Day Slavery Act, sets out the steps that Petrofac Limited and its subsidiary companies (referred to collectively as ‘Petrofac’) took in the year ending December 31st 2017 to strengthen our approach and embed the underlying principles throughout our operations.

 Checking the chain

 Through our due diligence programmes, we know that our main exposure to potential human rights issues is through our supply chain and, more specifically, its employment of low-skilled migrant workers from ‘high risk’ countries.